Nimba-Solutions/Stripers/README.md

 To release this project as a 2nd Generation Unlocked Package:

-1. Run `cci flow run dependencies --org beta --debug` to prepare a "beta packaging scratch org"
+1. Run `cci flow run dependencies --org dev --debug` to prepare a "beta packaging scratch org"
 2. Run `cci flow run release_unlocked_beta --org dev --debug` to deploy this project.
 3. Run `cci org browser dev` to open the org in your browser.
 4. Thoroughly test all functionality.